Dementia prompts Queen Elizabeth to snub Prince Charles, make Prince William next King of England?

 However, without getting into the debate whether Queen Elizabeth suffers from dementia or not, and even if she does (which she does not, for sure) she cannot go ahead and do whatever she pleases to do.
 The Settlement Act of 1701 and the Bill of Rights of 1689 sets the laws for the line of succession and the royal family has been following that for the past 300 years.

-And on top of that, the Queen officially appointed Prince Charles her successor in April 2018 and steps are been taken to ensure that the transition is a smooth one.
+And on top of that, the Queen officially appointed Prince Charles her successor in April 2018 and steps are being taken to ensure that the transition is a smooth one.